Chapter 8 Advising Travelers with Specific Needs

 Severe Immune Compromise (Non-HIV)

 Severely immunocompromised people include those who have active leukemia or lymphoma, generalized malignancy, aplastic anemia, graft-versus-host disease, or congenital immunodeficiency; others in this category include people who have received recent radiation therapy, those who have had solid-organ transplants and who are on active immunosuppression, and hematopoietic stem cell transplant recipients (within 2 years of transplantation or still taking immunosuppressive drugs).
-People who are severely immunocompromised may not receive live vaccines, and inactivated vaccines are not likely to be effective; these patients should consider postponing travel until their immune function improves.
+People who are severely immunocompromised should generally not be given live vaccines, and inactivated vaccines are less likely to be effective; these patients should consider postponing travel until their immune function improves.
+For people likely to travel in the future, usual travel-related vaccines may be considered before starting immunosuppressive therapies, if feasible.

 People with chronic lymphocytic leukemia have poor humoral immunity, even early in the disease course, and rarely respond to vaccines.
-Complete revaccination with standard childhood vaccines should begin 12 months after hematopoietic stem cell transplantation.
-However, MMR and varicella vaccines should be administered 24 months after transplant if the recipient is assumed to be immunocompetent.
-Inactivated influenza vaccine should be administered beginning ≥6 months after hematopoietic stem cell transplant and annually thereafter; a dose of inactivated influenza vaccine can be given as early as 4 months after transplant, although a booster dose should be considered in this situation.
+After hematopoietic stem cell transplant, complete revaccination with standard childhood vaccines should begin at 12 months, with the caveat that MMR and varicella vaccines should be administered 24 months after transplant and only if the recipient is assumed to be immunocompetent.
+Inactivated influenza vaccine should be administered beginning ≥6 months after hematopoietic stem cell transplant and annually thereafter; a dose of inactivated influenza vaccine can be given as early as 4 months after transplant if there is a community outbreak.
+A repeat dose of zoster vaccine may be administered after hematopoietic stem cell transplant if 24 months have passed since the transplant, the patient does not have graft-versus-host disease, and the patient is considered immunocompetent.

 For solid-organ transplants, the risk of infection is highest in the first year after transplant, so travel to high-risk destinations should be postponed until after that time.

-Doses of inactivated vaccines received while concurrently receiving potent immunosuppressive therapy (see below) or during the 2 weeks before starting therapy are not considered valid.
-At least 3 months after therapy is discontinued, patients should be revaccinated with all inactivated vaccines that are still indicated.
+Doses of inactivated vaccines received while concurrently receiving potent immunosuppressive therapy (see below) or during the 2 weeks before starting therapy should not be counted toward completing the vaccination series or relied upon to induce adequate immune responses.
+At least 3 months after potent immunosuppressive therapy is discontinued, patients should be revaccinated with all indicated inactivated vaccines.

 People taking any of the following categories of medications are considered severely immunocompromised:

-- Transplant-related immunosuppressive drugs (such as cyclosporine, tacrolimus, sirolimus, azathioprine, and mycophenolate mofetil).
+- Transplant-related immunosuppressive drugs (such as cyclosporine, tacrolimus, sirolimus, everolimus, azathioprine, and mycophenolate mofetil).

-- Cancer chemotherapeutic agents, excluding tamoxifen but including low-dose methotrexate weekly regimens, are classified as severely immunosuppressive, as evidenced by increased rates of opportunistic infections and blunting of responses to certain vaccines among patient groups.
-Limited studies show that methotrexate monotherapy had no effect on the response to influenza vaccine, but it did impair the response to pneumococcal vaccine.
+- Cancer chemotherapeutic agents are classified as severely immunosuppressive, as evidenced by increased rates of opportunistic infections and blunting of responses to certain vaccines among patient groups.1

-- Tumor necrosis factor (TNF) blockers such as etanercept, adalimumab, certolizumabpegol, golimumab, and infliximab blunt the immune response to certain vaccines and certain chronic infections.
-When used alone or in combination regimens with methotrexate to treat rheumatoid disease, TNF blockers were associated with an impaired response to hepatitis A, influenza, and pneumococcal vaccines.
+- Tumor necrosis factor (TNF) blockers such as etanercept, adalimumab, certolizumab pegol, golimumab, and infliximab blunt the immune response to certain vaccines and certain chronic infections.
+When used alone or in combination regimens with other disease-modifying agents to treat rheumatoid disease, TNF blockers were associated with an impaired response to hepatitis A, influenza, and pneumococcal vaccines.

 - Despite measurable impairment of the immune response, postvaccination antibody titers were often sufficient to provide protection for most people; therefore, treatment with TNF blockers does not preclude immunization against hepatitis A, influenza, and pneumococcal disease.
-If possible, both doses in the hepatitis A series should be given before travel.
+When possible, all doses in the hepatitis A and pneumococcal series should be given before travel.

 - The use of live vaccines is contraindicated according to the prescribing information for most of these therapies.